 Summary

-Finally, for those who accept the authenticity of the Hebrew text of John, this text affirms that the 7-day Festival of Passover and Unleavened Bread is observed from Abib 14-20.
-Accordingly, Abib 14 and 20, the first and last days of the Festival, are High Sabbaths.
+Furthermore, for those who acknowledge the validity of the Gospel of John, this text confirms that the 7-day Festival of Passover and Unleavened Bread is observed from Abib 14 to 20.
+As a result, Abib 14 and Abib 20, the first and last days of the Festival, are designated as High Sabbaths.